Ace7codes/football-data-webscraping/README.md

 #About the project
 ====================

-This is a webscraping project built in python.
+This is a webscraping project built in Python.
 -----------------------------------------------

 -The project is built to scrape the [fbref website](https://fbref.com/en/) to get basic team and player data